-NOTE: For systems with two working power supplies, Compaq recommends setting this option to Dual Mode to allow the router to issue an event notification should one of the power supplies fail.
+Note: For systems with two working power supplies, HP recommends setting this option to Dual Mode to allow the router to issue an event notification should one of the power supplies fail.
 However, if set to Single Mode and one of the power supplies does fail, the router will still use the second power supply but just will not issue an event notification.

 '''

 Power Supply Configuration Menu

 Version X.X XXXXXXX

 Number of Power Supplies: 2

 1) Toggle Number of Power Supplies (2 to 1)

+X) Return to previous menu

+'''

-Figure 5-36: Power supply configuration menu
+Figure 103: Power supply configuration menu